 The Artifactory and Beadology are pleased to announce that our April artist for the Art In the Afternoon program will be Thom Hall, furniture designer and master craftsman.
 Thom resides in Mechanicsville, Iowa.
 He says of himself:

 ‘I’m a Southeast Pennsylvania native and have lived in Eastern Iowa since the early1970’s.
 I have earned a B.A. degree in Photography and Visual Arts from Franconia College, Franconia, NH.

 When designing furniture, I look at it with a sculpture’s eye and I am happiest when working in a modern style.’

 Come and see samples and slides of Thom’s work, and hear him talk about his life and his techniques.
 His presentation will begin at 2:00 PM on Sunday, April 17th, at Beadology, 220 E. Washington St., and admission is free.
 Refreshments will be served.

 The ArtiFactory and Beadology are proud to co-sponsor a

-drop-in class, to be held on the 3rd Sunday of each month, starting March 20, at Beadology from 5 to 7 PM.
+drop-in class.
+This month it will be held on Sunday, June 12th, at Beadology from 5 to 7 PM.
 The cost will be $8 per session.
 Please bring your own drawing materials.